Code of Conduct

 - place highest priority on promoting and preserving their own health and safety as well as that of fellow employees, customers and other third parties with whom they come in contact in the course of their employment

-This Code of Business Ethics which incorporates the policy on disclosure of interests has been circulated to all management and employees.
+This Code of Conduct which incorporates the policy on disclosure of interests is circulated to all management and employees who acknowledge receipt.

-This Code of Business Ethics will be reviewed at least every two years.
+This Code of Conduct will be reviewed at least every two years.

 It is customary for many suppliers to offer gifts, hospitality or entertainment to named employees with whom they have contact as a result of business dealings.
 However employees should, subject to the procedures outlined below, avoid the giving or receiving of corporate gifts, hospitality, preferential treatment or benefits which might affect or appear to affect the ability of the donor or the recipient to make an independent judgment on business transactions.

 The acceptance of cash or gift vouchers by employees is specifically prohibited.
 Employees may accept gifts from suppliers to or contractors who have worked for the CIE Group, provided:

 - the gift is one of very small intrinsic value (eg diary, calendar, bottle of wine/spirits etc.)